Norah-Waswala/Akan-Name-Detector/README/readme.md

           * Project name
           * Image
       2. Body
+          * Intoduction
           * input birthday section
           * input gender section
+          * contact information
 ## Description
-This is a project that allow a user to input their birthday and get a return of their Akan name based on the day of the week they were born and gander .Current version dated at (26/03/2022)
+This is a project that allow a user to input their birthday and get a return of their Akan name based on the day of the week they were born and gender .Current version dated at (05/03/2022)
+## BDD

 ## Technologies Used
       * HTML
       * CSS